Renerick/htmx-signalr/README.md

 <div hx-ext="signalr">...</div>
 ```

-The extension provides three attributes, which are similar to [SSE extension](https://htmx.org/extensions/server-sent-events/)
+The extension provides three attributes to create and interact with the connection.

 ### `signalr-connect`